 If you’re getting worried about wrinkles and fine lines, or you already have a few too many, there’s still hope.

 You can slow and prevent further damage, and even diminish what you already have, with the steps below.
+Here’s a quick list of the easiest ways to reduce wrinkles and fine lines.

 Limit Direct Sunlight